randomanalyticsguy/mls-peanut-gallery/README.md

 # Installation

-The latest .zip file called mls-peanut-gallery-latest.zip contains a built and zipped version of the extension.
+The latest .zip file called dist.zip contains a built and zipped version of the extension.
 You'll want to download it.

 Next, look up how to install chrome extensions manually.
 Here is a good guide: